Sign up for our newsletter, to get updates regarding the Call for Paper, Papers & Research.

 Recommendation

 The study has made one remarkable discovery and that is the negative impact gas-flaring has on health in Nigeria.
-Our earlier fears we allayed in Chapter One has been well confirmed by the econometric assessment conducted.
-It is not therefore hard to see that the continuous flaring of gas by oil multinationals during Crude-Oil production will continue to deteriorate the health of the indigenes of those host communities and even the oil workers themselves.
+The earlier fears allayed in Chapter One have been well confirmed by the econometric assessment conducted.
+The continuous flaring of gas during crude oil production will continue to deteriorate the health of the indigenes of host communities and also those of oil workers.

 Other recommendations have been proffered by the researcher, and these will also go a long way in solving the previously highlighted problems in the petroleum and health sectors in Nigeria.
 These include:

-• A ceiling on the proportion of gas to be flared and oil spills should be set by the FG with stern penalties as increased taxes imposed on offenders.
+- A ceiling on the proportion of gas to be flared and oil spills should be set by the FG.

-• Gas flaring activities and other oil production activities should be conducted to international best practices.
+- Gas flaring activities and other oil production activities should be conducted according to international best practices.

-• Higher proportion of revenue from oil earning should be devoted to the health sector as this will surely impact significantly on the improvement of healthcare of Nigerians.
+- The government should devote a higher proportion of oil earnings to the health sector as this will surely impact significantly on the improvement of healthcare of Nigerians.

-• Incentives should be given to oil companies to undertake best practices together with adequate reward for prompt adherence.
+- Incentives should be given to oil companies to undertake best practices together with adequate rewards for prompt adherence.

-• Petroluem (Oil) companies and MNCs should employ the services of more Econometricians and Statisticians who can carry out impact assessment and forecast the future desirability of their activities on host communities.
+- Petroleum (Oil) companies and multinationals should employ the services of more Econometricians and Statisticians who can carry out environmental impact assessments.

-• More hospitals and health services be provided by oil companies and MNCs by stepping up their Corporate Social Responsibilities to host communities.
+- Working with the government, more hospitals and health services should be provided by stakeholders in the oil sector by stepping up Corporate Social Responsibilities to host communities.

 ACKNOWLEDGEMENT